saps2412/SpineNuancesWebsite/content/english/ostapek/radiolucency.md

 The ostaPek® carbon composite material is radiolucent and therefore allows for clear post-operative radiological visual assessment and treatment.

-67% of the ostaPek® carbon composite material are long, oriented carbon fibers embedded in a 33% PeKeKK matrix.
+67% of the ostaPek® carbon composite material are long, oriented carbon fibers embedded in a 33% PEKEKK matrix.

-PeKeKK, a part of the PAEK family of polymers, has a noticeably higher strength level and overall stability compared to PEEK.
+PEKEKK has a noticeably higher strength level and overall stability compared to PEEK.